 WHAT DOES 'AGEING WITHOUT CHILDREN' MEAN?

-People who have not had children either through choice, infertility or circumstance e.g. they are married to someone unable to have children or they did not meet someone with whom they wished to have children.
+People who have not had children either through choice, infertility or circumstance.
+For example, they or their partner or spouse are unable to have children; they are LGBTQ+; they did not meet someone with whom they wished to have children.

-People who have had children, but those children have predeceased them or they are unable to offer help or support because they live at a great distance or have care needs of their own.
+People who have had children, but those children have either predeceased them or are unable to offer help or support because they live at a great distance, or have care needs of their own.

 People who have had children, but those children are unwilling to offer help and support because they are estranged or have no contact.

 People over the age of 60 have no children

 Over the age of 50 have no children